Orientation information

 Mitigating circumstances

-If there are mitigating circumstances that may have affected your assessment when studying abroad at King's College London, please refer to the relevant process for you to follow on the Student Service Portal.
-Evidence is required for all Mitigating Circumstances.
+If there are mitigating circumstances that may have affected your assessment when studying abroad at King's College London, please refer to the relevant process to follow on Student Services Online.
+Evidence is required for all Mitigating Circumstance Forms.

-Please note that rescheduling an assessment might mean you have to take it, or the grades may not be ratified, until the next exam period (in May or August) and therefore delay your receiving a full transcript.
+Please note that rescheduling an assessment might mean you have to take it in the next exam period (May/June or August) and therefore there will be a delay in your receiving a full transcript.